 sleep infinityto keep the container running so that the kernel parameters persist while the container is running. - The

-securityContextsection runs the container in privileged mode to allow it to set the kernel parameters.
+securityContextsection runs the container in privileged mode to let it set the kernel parameters.

 - It uses